Trump Inauguration: #DisruptJ20 Faces Criminal Complaint, Lawsuit From ‘Deploraball’ Organizer

 — James O'Keefe (@JamesOKeefeIII) January 17, 2017

-In a statement, the Deploraball separately announced they it has hired a professional security team to oversee the party and that “With all the high-testosterone veterans and alphas attending, a protester would be foolish to try to inflitrate the party — but we are still taking every possibility seriously,” Gateway Pundit reported.
+In a statement, the Deploraball separately announced they it has hired a professional security team to oversee the party and that “With all the high-testosterone veterans and alphas attending, a protester would be foolish to try to infiltrate the party — but we are still taking every possibility seriously,” Gateway Pundit reported.
 The announcement also comes with a recommendation to avoid engaging with any protesters that attendees might encounter outside the National Press Club.

 [Featured Image by Seth Wenig/AP Images]